 Smaller façade elements tend to be most susceptible to tonal wind induced noise, such as architectural baguettes, solar shades, cables, small apertures etc. This is because the natural resonant frequency of these objects are more likely to be in the audible frequency range (20-20,000Hz).

 There are general guidelines that can be followed to minimise the risk of vortex shedding problems in the design of new buildings:

 Testing and modelling can also be carried out to further assess whether any issues are likely to occur including:

 a) Modelling the façade elements using Computational Fluid Dynamic (CFD) software or;

 b) Conducting tests of the façade elements in a wind tunnel.

-If you would like guidance relating to tonal wind induced noise or any other acoustic aspect of your project, please get in contact with us at email@example.com and we would be happy to assist.
+If you would like guidance relating to tonal wind induced noise or any other acoustic aspect of your project, please contact us and we would be happy to assist.

 If you’ve found this article interesting, have a look at these other examples of vortex shedding occurring in various contexts; some of them are quite dramatic!